UPDATE 2017-07-01: Adobe Reader DC has been released. This blog post was for an earlier version, but the process is almost identical.

 If you’re going to deploy Adobe Reader to a large number of computers using Micorosft MDT, SCCM or regular GPOs you’re probably want to stick to your deployed version for a while.
 And since Adobe seem to release an update of Reader every third hour or so, it can get a little bit annoying with all computers (trying to) update themselves.
 Also, there might be some other stuff, like the desktop shortcut, that you want to remove so here’s a guide how to do it the correct way.

-If you’re not very fond of registry hacks and bat files, the correct way to deploy Adobe Reader 9 is by using the Adobe Customization Wizard.
-I think it’s a little bit… overkill that you need a customization tool to deploy a simple PDF reader but at least it works and it’s the official “Adobe way”.
+If you’re not very fond of registry hacks and bat files, the correct way to deploy Adobe Reader is by using the Adobe Customization Wizard.
+I think it’s a little bit overkill that you need a customization tool to deploy a simple PDF reader but at least it works and it’s the official “Adobe way”.

+Go to the link you will receive in this e-mail.
 Download the version of your choice, for example:

 Browse to the download location using a command prompt where you downloaded Reader and then run this command (change filename depending on your downloaded file):